-Biodynamically farmed, very low-yield (25 hl/ha), hand-harvested Petit Courbu (50%) and Gros Manseng.
-Cold maceration, slow pressing, fermentation without additives in tank.
+Biodynamically farmed, very low-yield (25 hl/ha), hand-harvested Petit Courbu (50%), and Gros Manseng.
+Cold maceration, slow pressing, fermentation without additives in the tank.
 End of fermentation and aging in concrete eggs.
-Bottled lightly filtered with minimal added sulphites.
+Bottled lightly filtered with minimal added sulfites.

 Clos les Mets d’Ames

 Céline Oulié is a former environmental engineer who now heads a century-old family farm in the hills of Vic-Bilh.
 The estate encompasses about 30 hectares, only 8 of which are planted to vines.
 The rest is either used for growing cereals (about 13 hectares) and rearing sheep, donkeys, and bees or simply to cultivate and maintain biodiversity in its natural forest, meadows, lakes, and ponds.